-- easing the transition from high school to college
+- Easing the transition from high school to college

-- acquiring the knowledge necessary for success
+- Acquiring the knowledge necessary for success

-- becoming an active participant in one's own education
+- Becoming an active participant in one's own education

-- convenient block scheduling of particular classes
+- Having a convenient schedule for a block of classes

-- developing valuable leadership, problem-solving, and communication skills
+- Developing valuable leadership, problem-solving, and communication skills

-- experiencing a variety of learning approaches
+- Experiencing a variety of learning approaches

-- satisfying general education requirements while having fun
+- Satisfying general education requirements while having fun

 How do I enroll?